 A Model-View-Controller framework is like an architectural plan in software/web development.
-According to a web developer I interviewed about MVC, there are two ways on how a developer codes.
-First way is to write everything you need in a file, second is codes are written separately according to their proper place.
+According to a web developer I interviewed about MVC, there are two ways a developer codes.
+The first way is to write everything you need in a file; the second way is to write codes separately according to their proper place.

-Now I will elaborate this to the point where even my grandma would understand, because the concept would be very confusing for people who learn of MVC’s existence just now (I was made aware of this gem 8 hours prior writing this).
+Now I will elaborate this to the point where even my grandma would understand, because the concept can be confusing for people who are just learning of MVC’s existence just now (I was made aware of this gem 8 hours prior writing this).